datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 Above that is a comparison that must pass for the "trusted" function to be called.
 If I had to guess `FUN_0000_2391` is comparing two strings or arrays.

-And above that presume string `local_e` is getting the `xor` treatment with an argument of `0x8c`--looks like crypto.
+And above that I presume string `local_e` is getting the `xor` treatment with an argument of `0x8c`--looks like '80s crypto.

 `local_10 = 0xf48` is unchanged (what `local_e` is presumedly compared with).